Tranquillity Base > AV Sync Fix > User Guide

 Opening Files

-A rough understanding of the file structure will be useful for editing.
+Having a basic understanding of the file structure can be useful when working with edits.

 NOTE